iriskimm/momentum-clone/README.md

-# react-momentum-clone
+# momentum-clone
-A learning project to create a clone of a chrome extension "Momentum".
+The purpose of this clone project of a chrome extension "Momentum" is to practice my VanillaJS skills